robotont/robotont.github.io/html/_sources/files/teleop_robot.rst.txt

    .. image:: /files/pictures/webapp_ok_step.png
        :width: 400

 #.
-Click OK to add the robot
+Click OK to close the connection status dialog

 #.
 Now you can teleoperate the robot using the touch joystick button as well as see the camera feed and depthcloud.